bhatti/PlexServices/README.md

         </init-param>
 ```

-PlexService comes with examples that you can use to deploy using
+PlexServices comes with examples that you can use to deploy using
 ```bash
 cd plexsvc-samples
 ./gradlew jettyRun